dbono711/srt-processor/README.md

 Interactive platform designed to serve as both a learning environment and a troubleshooting tool for analyzing Secure Reliable Transport (SRT) flows, enabling users to explore the intricacies of SRT, offering hands-on experience with live data and captured session files.

-The platform is designed with flexibility in mind, allowing users to either upload Packet Capture (PCAP/PCAPNG) files containing SRT session data or initiate live SRT streams for real-time analysis.
+The application allows users to either upload Packet Capture (PCAP/PCAPNG) files containing SRT session data or initiate live SRT streams for real-time analysis.
 Through a combination of open-source tools and custom processing libraries, ```srt-processor``` provides a comprehensive view of SRT statistics, offering invaluable insights for network engineers, developers, and anyone interested in mastering SRT protocols.

 ## Prerequisites